Pendulum (mechanics): Arbitrary-amplitude angular displacement

+For small $x$, $\sin x\approx x$, $\arcsin x\approx x$ and $\operatorname{cd}(t;0)=\cos t$, so the solution is well-approximated by the solution given in Pendulum (mechanics)#Small-angle approximation.

 Examples

 The animations below depict the motion of a simple (frictionless) pendulum with increasing amounts of initial displacement of the bob, or equivalently increasing initial velocity.
 The small graph above each pendulum is the corresponding phase plane diagram; the horizontal axis is displacement and the vertical axis is velocity.
 With a large enough initial velocity the pendulum does not oscillate back and forth but rotates completely around the pivot.